adi1090x/rofi/README.md

 ### App Launchers

-A collection for every app laucher i've used.
+A collection for application launcher, works with `rofi` from official arch repo.

+> Created & Tested With Rofi Version : **1.5.4**

 ***Stuff you need***
 + *Icon pack* : [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)